How Long Does Burnout Last?

 Burnout isn’t something that just happens overnight.
 It’s a slow erosion of coping skills and one’s ability to adapt to the daily chronic stress that finally overwhelms.
 So, perhaps this is a good time to remind those of us in leadership positions what preventing burnout isn’t.

-How Long Burnout Lasts
+How Long Does Burnout Last?

+Burnout can last anywhere from a few weeks to more than a year.
 People who catch it early—before emotional exhaustion or cynicism take hold—often recover within 6–12 weeks when they make meaningful changes to workload, rest, and boundaries.

 Severe burnout, especially after prolonged overwork or moral injury, may take six months or more to stabilize.